 I developed my approach to counseling following

-multiple years of work with children, teens, families, and adults.
+multiple years of clinical practice and teaching.
 Many of my

 original clients had been in therapy before, often for more than a year,

 working on the same problems with little positive change to report.
 They seemed